 Clinical Team Meetings

-Each Fellow will join one of the two Clinical Teams that meet for one hour weekly, prior to staff meetings.
-Our staff psychologists are divided into the two teams that remain consistent throughout the year, and are joined alternately by the staff psychiatrist, when the schedule permits.
+Each Fellow will join a Clinical Team that meets for one hour weekly, prior to staff meetings.
+Our clinical staff are divided into teams that remain consistent throughout the year, and are joined alternately by the staff psychiatrist, when the schedule permits.
 Teams review all new clients, emergencies, and clinical consultations seen during the previous week, and make recommendations about how to proceed.
 Teams are also available for case consultation with on-going clients or clinical situations that are requiring more management to reach resolution.

 Case Conference Meetings